rackerlabs/design-system/_docs/layout/global-layer.md

 layout: docs
 category: Layout
 usage: |
-  The global layer is the application layer that enables a user to access global features of the UI.
+  The global layer is the application layer that allows a user to access global features of the UI.
 preview-image:
 resource: false